protoboolean/shakemon/README.md

     $ gradle test

-Should you want to run tests depending on network I/O please set in your environment:
+Should you want to run tests depending on network I/O please set in your **testing** environment:

     SHAKEMON_ALLOW_NETWORK_IO_TEST=true
     SHAKEMON_CONFIG=/path/to/config/with/real_api